open-cli-tools/concurrently/README.md

                        "|"                                        [default: ","]
   -r, --raw            Output only raw output of processes, disables prettifying
-                       and concurrently coloring.                      [boolean] -s, --success        Return exit code of zero or one based on the success or failure of the "first" child to terminate, the "last child", or succeed only if "all" child processes succeed.
+                       and concurrently coloring.                      [boolean] -s, --success        Return exit code of zero or one based on the success or failure of the "first" child to terminate, the "last child", "all-but- first" child success, or succeeed only if "all" child processes succeed
+                              [choices: "first", "last", "all-but-first",  "all"]
+                              [default: "all"]
-                              [choices: "first", "last", "all"] [default: "all"] --no-color           Disables colors from logging                    [boolean]
+  --no-color           Disables colors from logging                    [boolean]

 Prefix styling